 Davis Wins Honors Competition

 Congratulations to Early Childhood Education senior Allison Davis, who won the College of Education Senior Honors Presentations.
-Davis will move on to the John V. Roach Honors College Boller Competition Finals on Tuesday, Apr.
-17.
+Davis earned the chance to represent the College of Education at the John V. Roach Honors College Boller Competition Finals on Tuesday, Apr.
+17, where she received an honorable mention.

 Davis is a member of the College’s D.R.I.V.E. student leadership group, the Dean’s Advisory Cabinet and Kappa Delta Pi Education Honor Society, and received the TCU Pillar of University Leadership award last year.